islomar/poc-vault/README.md

 ### Seal migration
 * https://www.vaultproject.io/docs/concepts/seal.html#seal-migration
 * The seal can be migrated from Shamir keys to Auto Unseal and vice versa.
+* To migrate from Shamir keys to Auto Unseal, take your server cluster offline and update the seal configuration with the appropriate seal configuration.
+* When you bring your server back up, run the unseal process with the -migrate flag.
+All unseal commands must specify the -migrate flag.
+Once the required threshold of unseal keys are entered, the unseal keys will be migrated to recovery keys.
+* `vault operator unseal -migrate`

 ## Useful info
 * Restart Vault: `sudo systemctl restart vault`